AlexSaxena/RockPaperScissors/README.md

-# RockPaperScissors
+# Rock Paper Scissors Application
+Created by: Alex Saxena

+## About the code
+This is a simple Rock Paper Scissors application where the player competes against the computer.

-### How to run tests
+## How to run tests
+This code base has been feature tested using Cucumber.
-For feature testing run the command.
+For feature testing run the following command.
 ```
 yarn run cucumber
 ```